FLUORESCENTXX/Zenith-Universal/README.md

 # 📝 Changelog

+ **v1.2** - 30/04/22
+ Added message that the aimbot has been enabled on games.

  **v1.1** - First update 30/04/2022

  Added multiple aimbots for different games as the very most popular ones, i will in future work on other games and making the aimbot them as i just picked the good ones and popular.